trezzuri/erpnext-docs/docs/en/accounts/articles/customise-cash-flow-report.md

 ![Cash Flow Mapping for Inventory](/files/cash-flow-mapping-inventory.png)

-Don't forget to tell ERPNext that these mappings represent changes in working capital by checking the 'Is Working Capital' checkbox.
+Don't forget to tell SOMA that these mappings represent changes in working capital by checking the 'Is Working Capital' checkbox.

 At this point we have created all the mappings necessary for the Operating Activities section of our cash flow statement.
-However, ERPNext doesn't know that yet until we create Cash Flow Mapper documents.
+However, SOMA doesn't know that yet until we create Cash Flow Mapper documents.
 We'll create Cash Flow Mapper documents next.